JuanPabloDiaz/25-5_clock/README.md

 [markdown previewer](https://markdown.jpdiaz.dev) is licensed under the MIT License.

-We hope you enjoy using the markdown previewer!
+I hope you enjoy using the markdown previewer!

 <!-- OTHER PROJECTS -->